mosbth/cimage/README.md

 <img src="http://dbwebb.se/kod-exempel/cimage/webroot/img.php?src=issue36/me-270.jpg&w=300" alt="">

-The original image is looking like the one to the right, scaled down to a width of 300 pixels.
+The original image is looking like this one, scaled down to a width of 300 pixels.

 So, you need to rotate it and crop off some parts to make it intresting.